Skip to main content

 “Where is she?”
 Bina asked, wiping her tears away and composing herself.
 “What were you thinking?
 You can’t put an expecting woman through such an emotional ordeal!
 It can harm the child.”
 Bina stopped at Nikhil’s faint smile as he hugged her.

-“I want you to attend Panchayat with me tomorrow,” Trilochan spoke.
+“I want you to attend the Panchayat with me tomorrow,” Trilochan said.
 Making Aniruddha frown.

 “But you never wanted to openly….”
 Trilochan nodded.